universalweb/Whitepaper/WhitePaper.md

 <p>Domain certificates provide routing, cryptography, and additional details associated with a hostname.
 Domain certificates are signed by 3 or more keypairs: Ephemeral, Master, and an authorized Domain Registrar.
 To establish a successful handshake, the domain certificate and a valid signature is required.</p>

 <p>The domain's ephemeral certificate also acts as a wallet that stores funds for any puzzles it distributes to clients.
-A portion of the mined Viat is sent to the ephemeral certificates wallet address.</p>
+A portion of the mined Viat is sent to the Viat wallet that is the public key which is stored inside domain certificates.</p>

+<p>Since domain certificates also serve as Viat wallets it allows things like purchases, donations, and self funding to occur.
+By providing ways for users to easily donate to their favorite sites the sites can rely less on advertisers and more on customer satisfaction as a result.</p>

+<p></p>

 <br />